brettz9/webappfind/README.md

 ### Testing

 1. `npm run lint` - Runs ESLint and `web-ext lint` (which uses `addons-linter`)
+1. `npm run build-addon` - Building the add-on file for distribution, e.g., on AMO
-1. `npm run build` - Building the Node executable
+1. `npm run build-installer` - Building the Node executable for installations on the user machine
+1. `npm run webext-run` - Test the web extension in Firefox

 ## To-dos